Ole Miss student charged in Ally Kostial's death was tracked to gas station, father says 'my son is innocent'

 CLICK HERE FOR THE FOX NEWS APP

-University of Mississippi Interim Chancellor Larry Sparks said in a statement that Kostial's death "shocks the conscience and causes much pain and snow," but he said it will not define the Ole Miss campus community.
+University of Mississippi Interim Chancellor Larry Sparks said in a statement that Kostial's death "shocks the conscience and causes much pain and sorrow," but he said it will not define the Ole Miss campus community.

 "We must draw strength from what brings us together as a community, even as we grieve this unspeakable loss," he added.